 If $X$ is smooth with structure morphism $f:X\to \Spec(k)$, note that for $\alpha\in \CH_{i+1}(X)$ and $\beta\in \CH_{-1}(k,1)$, under the identification of $X\times_k k$ with $X$,we have $\alpha\times \beta=\pi_1^*\alpha\cup \pi_2^*\beta=\alpha\cup f^*\beta$.

-\begin{warning} There are different, nonequivalent notions of indecomposible higher Chow groups.
+\begin{warning} There are different, nonequivalent notions of indecomposable higher Chow groups.
 Our definition is the same as those appearing in \cite{CF} and \cite{BS2}.
-Notions of indecomposible cycles were originally defined in order to give some notion of ``nontriviality'' of a higher cycle, in the sense that it is not decomposing into other cycles in some specified way. \end{warning}
+Notions of indecomposable cycles were originally defined in order to give some notion of ``nontriviality'' of a higher cycle, in the sense that it is not decomposing into other cycles in some specified way. \end{warning}

 The basic operations for these groups remain unchanged: \begin{itemize} \item For a proper map $f:X\to Y$, compatibility between the product $\times$ and proper pushforward $f_*$ implies that $f_*(\CH_i(X,1)_{\text{dec}})\subseteq \CH_i(Y,1)_{\text{dec}}$.
 Hence, $f_*$ induces a map $f_*:\overline\CH_i(X,1)\to\overline\CH_i(Y,1)$. \item For a flat map of relative dimension $d$, compatibility between the product and $f^*$ implies that $f^*(\CH_i(Y,1))_{\text{dec}}\subseteq \CH_{i+d}(X,1)_{\text{dec}}$.
 Hence, $f^*$ induces a map $f^*:\overline\CH_i(Y,1)\to\overline\CH_{i+d}(X,1)$. \item The product map